 The large assortment of URI classifications reflects the wide variety of causative infectious agents and the varied manifestations of common pathogens.
 Nearly all nonspecific URIs are caused by viruses spanning multiple virus families and many antigenic types.
 For instance, there are at least 100 immunotypes of rhinovirus (Chap.
 95), the most common cause of URI (~30–40% of cases); other causes include influenza virus (three immunotypes; Chap.
 96) as well as parainfluenza virus (four immunotypes), coronavirus (at least three immunotypes), and adenovirus (47 immunotypes) (Chap.
 95).
 Respiratory syncytial virus (RSV), a well-established pathogen in pediatric populations, is also a recognized cause of significant disease in elderly and immunocompromised individuals.
 A host of additional viruses, including some viruses not typically associated with URIs (e.g., enteroviruses, rubella virus, and varicella-zoster virus), account for a small percentage of cases in adults each year.
 Although new diagnostic modalities (e.g., nasopharyngeal swab for polymerase chain reaction [PCR]) can assign a viral etiology, there are few specific treatment options, and no pathogen is identified in a substantial proportion of cases.
 A specific diagnostic workup beyond a clinical diagnosis is generally unnecessary in an otherwise healthy adult.

-The signs and symptoms of nonspecific URI are similar ...
+The signs and symptoms of ...